pxmkv/OutdoorGuardian/README.md

 ---

-# EECS149 Final Project - Prototype Development for Outdoor Guardian
+# Prototype Development for Outdoor Guardian

 ## 1. Project Background
 Developing an embedded device with integrated functionalities for outdoor scenarios presents a broad application horizon.